 Mali debt sale cancelled because of sanctions over election delay

-ABIDJAN/BAMAKO, Jan 11 (Reuters) - Mali will not be able to complete a 30 billion-CFA-franc ($52.20 million) sale of T-bills this week because of sanctions imposed by its neighbours, regional financial officials said.
+ABIDJAN/BAMAKO, Jan 11 (Reuters) - Mali will not be able to complete a 30 billion CFA franc ($52 million) sale of T-bills this week because of sanctions imposed by its neighbours, regional financial officials said.

-West Africa's main political bloc and its monetary union announced a raft of sanctions against Mali on Sunday over the interim authorities' failure to hold democratic elections next month as agreed after a 2020 military coup.
+West Africa's main political bloc and its monetary union announced the sanctions on Sunday over the interim authorities' failure to hold democratic elections next month as agreed after a 2020 military coup.

 The sanctions, imposed by the Economic Community of West African States (ECOWAS) and the regional monetary union UEMOA, include the suspension of financial transactions, the closing of land and air borders and the freezing of Mali's assets in central and commercial banks.